Everything You Need to Know About False Declines

 3. A Worsened Reputation

 These days, poor buying experiences don’t just spread by word-of-mouth.
-They’re enshrined for all to see on social media, product reviews, and business review sites.
+They’re enshrined for all to see on social media, product reviews and business review sites.
 This, in turn, shapes the decisions of future potential customers.
 Due to a cognitive bias called the “negativity effect,” consumers tend to perceive negative ratings and feedback as more credible than positive information.

 How To Respond to Social Media Complaints About Your Ecommerce Business